Fire guts Access bank's ATM gallery - The Nation Newspaper — Nigeria Today

 The Nation Newspaper

-The Ikotun Lagos branch of Access Bank, on Tuesday was gutted by fire, destroying Automated Teller Machine (ATM) gallery.
+Inferno yesterday gutted an Access bank Automated Teller Machine (ATM) gallery at Ikotun, mainland Lagos.
 The fire, which was said to have started around 3:30pm, affected six ATM machines.
-It was gathered that the inferno was caused by …
+It was gathered that the inferno was caused by heat that …

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.